Hrayr Mkoyan

-Hrayr Mkoyan (Հրայր Մկոյան, born 2 September 1986) is an Armenian professional footballer who plays as a centre-back for Van, which he captains, and the Armenia national team.
+Hrayr Mkoyan (Հրայր Մկոյան, born 2 September 1986) is an Armenian professional footballer who last played as a centre-back for Van, which he captains, and the Armenia national team.
+He was voted runner-up for the Armenian Footballer of the Year award in 2009.

 Club career

 Ararat Yerevan

 Hrayr Mkoyan spent his youth career at Shirak Gyumri.
 He debuted for the first team at 18 years of age.
 In 2007, Mkoyan attracted breeders from Ararat Yerevan.
 For two seasons at the Yerevan team, Hrayr spent 47 meetings.
 Normal performance for the club prevented a permanent objective and subjective pressure on Ararat.

 Ulisses

 In 2009, Mkoyan moved on loan to the capital club Ulisses Yerevan, with whom he won third place in the 2009 Armenian Premier League.
 However, after the lease agreement, Hrayr left Ulisses and signed a two-year contract with Mika Yerevan.

 Mika

 On 22 December 2009, at the headquarters of the Football Federation of Armenia ceremony of awarding the players of last season took place, during which the winner of the award Armenian Footballer of the Year in 2009 was declared.
 Based on the voting, Hrayr took second place, losing the title to Henrikh Mkhitaryan.